qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 |mActionOptions| Some basic options for QGIS can be selected using the
 :guilabel:`Options` dialog.
 Select the menu option :menuselection:`Settings -->`
 |mActionOptions| :menuselection:`Options`.
-The tabs where you can optimize your
+The menus where you can optimize your
 options are:

 General Tab